 Regardless of which option you choose, you’ll need a Baggage Certificate (Certificado de Bagagem).
 This document is your proof of ownership, and you’ll need it to minimize the customs and import duties on your goods.
 You can get the certificate from your nearest Portuguese embassy or consulate.

 To get quotes from the best relocation companies for your route, you can use this tool by Sirelo.
-Add your details once and you will receive five quotes in a couple of days to compare and make a decision.
+Add your details once, and you will receive five quotes in a couple of days to compare and decide.
 Most of our clients say that they save about 40% of costs by using this tool.

 Moving pets to Portugal

 You can bring some pets to Portugal, but there are requirements.
 Cats, dogs, and ferrets need a rabies certificate and a pet passport.
 The company you choose to transport your pet should have all the information you need.